jliesch/ofxget/README.md

 Example for downloading Vanguard investments from the command line.
 1. Download the repo
+1. Make sure that libcurl is installed.
+Not needed for MacOS.
+On ubuntu: apt-get install libcurl4-openssl-dev.
 1. make
 1. Get accounts: ./ofxget -institution 479 -request accounts.txt
    1. Enter missing USERID and USERPASS.